adityanalge/forfans/README.md

 ## Wish to Contribute?

-Anyone who loves the idea of ForFans and wishes to be a part of it or contribute to the project, please feel free to reach out to me.
+Anyone who loves the idea of FORFANS and wishes to be a part of it or contribute to the project, please feel free to reach out to me.
 You can contact me on adinalge@gmail.com